 Below I will discuss all three sides up this great mountain – with a map at the bottom.
 But first, here are a few links to older posts:

-- A lightly crazy 4th way up – bypassing Télégraphe
+- A slightly crazy 4th way up – bypassing Télégraphe

 - A Brief History of Col du Galibier